rafaelromao/keyboards/readme.md

 ## Overview

-A 30 keys split keyboard layout, optimized for Portuguese, English, working with numbers and software programming with VIM plugins.
+A split keyboard layout optimized for Portuguese, English, working with numbers and software programming with VIM plugins.
+The number of keys can vary from 30 to 36.

 ![img](img/overview.png)